 - At the end of each topic, classes partner with a class from a different year group in order to share and celebrate their learning.
 This gives the children an audience for their work, increasing motivation; and consolidates their learning, through explaining it orally to their partner.

-- The majority of topics are enriched with a relevant trip or visitor to school and Key Stage 2 children participate in a topic-based history day each year (Y3 - Romans, Y4 - Vikings, Y5 -WWII and Y6 - Victorians).
+- The majority of topics are enriched with a relevant trip or visitor to school.

 - Each year, the curriculum is further enriched through whole-school themed days, weeks or terms.
 These are often in response to topical events or issues, such as The Football World Cup or Earth Day.
 These are particularly good opportunities for classes from different year groups to work together.